anoma/anoma/docs/src/quick-start.md

 ## Install Anoma

+> ⚠️ Prebuilt executables are currently only available for Linux on x86_64

-To pull the latest Anoma executables on Linux (at time of writing, this is [Anoma v.0.3.1](https://github.com/anoma/anoma/releases/tag/v0.3.1)):
+To pull the latest Anoma executables for Linux on x86_64:

 ```shell
 $ curl -LO https://github.com/anoma/anoma/releases/download/v0.3.1/anoma-v0.3.1-Linux-x86_64.tar.gz